-ASU comprises the East campus, Tempe campus, West campus, Downtown Phoenix campus, the ASU Research Park, and various other entities and facilities.
-See the "ASU Campus Locations" map, page 27.
+ASU comprises the Polytechnic campus, Tempe campus, West campus, Downtown Phoenix campus, the ASU Research Park, and various other entities and facilities.
+See the "ASU Campus Locations" map, on this page.

-Downtown Phoenix Campus.
-See "Downtown Phoenix Campus," page 525.
+Downtown Phoenix.
+See "Downtown Phoenix Campus," page 173.

-East Campus.
-The polytechnic campus of the university, the East Campus opened in 1996 and serves more than 3,500 undergraduate and graduate students.
-Located in the East Valley, the 600-acre campus offers many of the features of a small residential college in a suburban area while providing access to the resources of the Tempe Campus and the amenities of the metropolitan Phoenix area.
+Polytechnic.
+The Polytechnic campus of the university opened in 1996 and serves approximately 5,000 undergraduate and graduate students.
+Located in the Southeast Valley, the 600-acre campus offers many of the features of a small residential college in a suburban area while providing access to the resources of the Tempe campus and the amenities of the metropolitan Phoenix area.

-The East Campus offers a variety of bachelor's and master's degrees, certificate programs, and, through partnerships with programs at the Tempe Campus, select doctoral degrees.
-Sharing the campus with the East campus are two community colleges, an elementary school, a regional airport, a golf course, and several corporate research facilities.
-A partnership with Chandler-Gilbert Community College provides lower-division general education, general interest, and major prerequisite courses to East Campus students and transfers the credits seamlessly to ASU.
+The Polytechnic campus offers a variety of undergraduate and graduate degrees and certificate programs.
+Sharing the campus with ASU are two community colleges, an elementary school, a regional airport, a golf course, and several corporate research facilities.
+A partnership with Chandler-Gilbert Community College provides lower-division general education, general interest, and major prerequisite courses to Polytechnic campus students and transfers the credits seamlessly to ASU.

-Fully mediated classrooms and specialized educational facilities such as the Microelectronics Teaching Factory, the Graphic Information Technology Facility, and the flight program's Altitude Chamber offer unique teaching-learning opportunities for East Campus students.
+Fully mediated classrooms and specialized educational facilities such as the Microelectronics Teaching Factory, the Graphic Information Solutions facility, and the flight program's Altitude Chamber offer unique teaching-learning opportunities.

-On-campus housing for married students and families in addition to traditional residence halls for single students are available at East Campus.
-The Freshman Year Experience residence halls at East Campus offer a specialized community that integrates a variety of academic resources into residential life.
+On-campus housing for married students and families in addition to traditional residence halls for single students are available.
+The Freshman Year Experience residence halls offer a specialized community that integrates a variety of academic resources into residential life.

-A shuttle service provides transportation between the East Campus and the Tempe Campus.
+A shuttle service provides transportation between the Polytechnic campus and the Tempe campus.
 The campus, located at Power and Williams Field Roads in Mesa, is easily accessible via major interstate routes.
-For more information, see "East Campus," page 526.
+For more information, see "Polytechnic Campus," page 200.

-Tempe Campus.
-The Tempe campus is located near the heart of metropolitan Phoenix in the city of Tempe (population 159,615).
+Tempe.
+The Tempe campus is located near the heart of metropolitan Phoenix in the city of Tempe (population 161,624).
 Nearby are the municipalities that make up the fast-growing Valley of the Sun: Chandler, Gilbert, Glendale, Mesa, Scottsdale, and other communities.